Lila's Clause

 Consider the following:

-b) Whether we need to amend our constitutional documents to embed climate into the purpose and articles of the company, e.g. our articles of association?
+b) Do we need to amend our constitutional documents to embed climate into the purpose and articles of the Company, for example our articles of association?

 e) How best to share our climate ambition, objectives and targets with internal and external stakeholders.